News and Announcements

 The 19th annual UR/Paychex Leadership Institute is scheduled for Saturday, Jan.
 23. Open to all College and Eastman undergraduates, the institute helps students develop effective leadership skills through a day-long program of interactive workshops and activities.
 To nominate a student, compete the online submission form and return no later than Monday, Nov.
 9. For more information, e-mail Jake Grantier.

-Rochester Junior Wins Scholarship for Study Abroad Semester at Sea
+Rochester Senior Wins Scholarship for Study Abroad Semester at Sea

 Eric Phamdo, a Rochester junior majoring in psychology with a minor in biology, has been awarded the Semester at Sea Diversity Abroad Scholarship.
 Phamdo is the first Rochester student to receive this scholarship and is one of only five students chosen from a national pool of applicants.